Stannieman/HomeCloud/Host/Host OS setup.md

 Open a Linux terminal, this can be done using WSL2.

 Install the required tools:
-`sudp apt install docker.io qemu-user-static binfmt-support &&`
+`sudo apt install docker.io qemu-user-static binfmt-support &&`
 `sudo usermod -aG docker $USER &&`
 `sudo systemctl restart systemd-binfmt`